-How does Westnet compare to other broadband providers?
+How does Westnet compare to other internet providers?

 Westnet compares pretty well across the board, including with its parent companies iiNet and TPG.
 As mentioned earlier, Westnet is owned by iiNet (iiNet is then owned by TPG) and you’ll find their plans to be exactly the same.
 However, they may differ in availability to your home, so it pays to check.
 Either way, you are not losing out by going with one or the other.

 NBN plans are a little trickier to compare as there are things like speed Tiers and data to consider as well as all-out price.
-For Tier 1 plans, Westnet starts at $59.99 a month for 250GB.
+For Tier 1 plans, Westnet starts at $59.99 a month for 500GB.
 For the price, there are a lot of other providers out there offering unlimited data.
-Keep an eye out for the likes of SpinTel, Exetel as well as AusBBS and Inspired.
+Keep an eye out for the likes of SpinTel and Amaysim, as well as relative unknown Flip TV.

-Westnet’s Tier 2 plans are all unlimited and they start from $79.99 per month.
-Once again, however, Westnet is beaten out by the likes of AusBBS, Barefoot and Inspired, with Tangerine also coming on board to all offer unlimited Tier 2 plans for less than $70 a month.
+Westnet’s Tier 3 plans are all unlimited and they start from $79.99 per month.
+Once again, however, Westnet is beaten out by some other small providers, as well as some bigger ones.
+Hello Broadband and Mate Communicate offer up cheap NBN plans, while TPG is tough to beat among the big guys with Tier 3 unlimited data costing less than $70 a month.

-Westnet’s cheapest Tier 5 NBN plan comes in at $99.99 per month.
+Westnet’s cheapest Tier 4 NBN plan comes in at $99.99 per month.
 If you’re after unadulterated speeds and data with no confusing home phone bundles, it seems like an attractive offer.
 However, once again, Westnet is trumped by smaller companies offering cheaper prices.
-Here, upstart MyRepublic trounces them all by offering unlimited data with top speeds for less than $60 a month.
-In the running here are AusBBS, Activ8Me and Exetel, all at around the $90/month range.
+Here, upstart MyRepublic trounces them all by offering unlimited data with top speeds for less than $70 a month.
+In the running here are AusBBS and Dodo as well, which both offer top speeds for around the $85-$90 range.

 Westnet is a pretty attractive provider with the backing afforded by iiNet and TPG.
 These providers consistently rate as some of the best for Netflix and streaming speed.
 However, away from that and comparing Westnet to other providers reveals that there are cheaper deals to be found on a monthly basis that offer the same or more data.
 Although there is more to it than that, you’ll have to determine things like: